ethereum-optimism/design-docs/protocol/l1-upgrades.md

    1. immutables pointing to all new implementation contracts and shared config (e.g. a new contract).
 1. For each new implementation an upgrade call will be executed via the `SuperchainProxyAdmin`
 1. A Safe will `DELEGATECALL` to the OPCM.upgrade(...) method, which MUST be `pure` for safety purposes.
-1. A two step upgrade is used where the first upgrade is to an `UpgradePreparer` which resets the `initialized` value, then the implementation is updated to the final address and `upgrade()` is called.
+1. A two step upgrade is used where the first upgrade is to an `InitializerResetter` which resets the `initialized` value, then the implementation is updated to the final address and `upgrade()` is called.

    **Notes:**